-The holidays are in full swing (and nearly over for some!)
-Here’s eleven activities that, minus a bit of petrol and or ice cream money…should be pretty much free.
+The bank holiday weekend is in full swing: Here’s eleven activities that, minus a bit of petrol and or ice cream money…should be pretty much free.

 - Park– don’t under estimate the local play park!
 Not only are they free but there’s always the added bonus that they may bump into one of their friends or make a new one.